oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 Device is stuck in acquired mode even if the VM isn't running: use service hostdevRelease <deviceName> call.

-Other: In case of device assignment failure, you can try to allow kernel to reassign devices from BIOS by appending pci=realloc to command line.
+Other: In case of device assignment failure, you can try to allow kernel to reassign devices from BIOS by appending pci=realloc to command line (also solves "not enough MMIO resources for SR-IOV" and other "bad bios" problems)

 <Category:Feature>